 Small Businesses in the United States

-The continuing fast pace of technological change will continue to transform the world of work as we know it.
-Some analysts predicting that half of the workforce to be freelancers by 2020.
-Increasing numbers of professionals desire for control over their employment, and this is contributing to freelance and small business growth.
+The fast pace of technological change will continue to transform the world of work.
+Some analysts predict that half of the workforce to be freelancers by 2020.
+Increasing numbers of professionals desire control over their employment, and this is contributing to freelance and small business growth.

 General Small Business Statistics